mtingers/opacify/README.md

     version:source-file-sha256:source-file-length

 * version: The version of Opacify that the manifest was built with.
 * source-file-sha256: The sha256 of the input file.
-This is used to validate on depacify.
+This is used to validate on satisfy.
 * source-file-length: The length of the input file.
-This is also used to validate on depacify.
+This is also used to validate on satisfy.

 ## Body